Hierarchical Distributed Architecture for the Least Allan Variance Atomic Timing: Upper-Level Broadcast Control in Hierarchical Atomic Timing Architecture

-This shows that the difference between $\bar z_{\tau}[k]$ and $\bar z_{T}[k]$ is related to the synchronization error.
-Although the error itself remains difficult to evaluate in a distributed manner, $\zeta[k]$ can serve as an intermediary.
-Since $\zeta[k]$ contains the information of $z[k]$, we search for a minimal necessary subset that transforms $\zeta[k]$ back into $z[k]$.
+In \cite{ishizaki2026explicit}, a determinate Kalman filter is developed to estimate this difference for regulating the synchronization destination.
+Unlike in the centralized case, the error itself remains difficult to evaluate in a distributed manner.
+However, since $\zeta[k]$ contains the information of $z[k]$, it can serve as an intermediary.
+Next we seek a minimal necessary subset that transforms $\zeta[k]$ back into $z[k]$.